 - Preheat oven to 375 degrees.

-- In a cast iron skillet, add butter and sesame oil on a medium heat until butter has melted.
-Add in chicken thighs and cook until each side is nicely browned (about 5 minutes on each side).
+- In a large cast iron skillet over medium heat add butter and allow butter to melt.
+Place chicken thighs into cast iron pan and cook until each side is nicely browned and a bit crispy (about 5 minutes on each side).

-- While the chicken is cooking, peel all of your garlic but leave it whole.
+- While the chicken is cooking, peel all of your garlic.
+I like to leave it whole.
 If some of the cloves are especially large, I will cut them in half.

 - Add garlic to skillet with browned chicken.

-- In a small bowl, stir together honey, chili paste, and soy sauce and pour sauce over top of the partially cooked chicken thighs.
+- In a small bowl, stir together honey, chili paste, sesame oil, and soy sauce and pour sauce over top of the partially cooked chicken thighs.

 - Carefully transfer skillet, uncovered, to the preheated oven.

 - Let cook for 25-30 minutes or until the internal temperature of the chicken reaches 165 degrees Fahrenheit.

 Amount Per Serving: Calories: 544Total Fat: 27gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 17gCholesterol: 292mgSodium: 1773mgCarbohydrates: 21gFiber: 1gSugar: 14gProtein: 58g